Automattic/WP-Job-Manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.21.1 =
+* Fix - Remove file type check when field is not required and empty.

 = 1.21.0 =
 * Feature - Ajax loading history - back button will take you back to current position in the search.
 If you are on > page 1, a 'load previous' button will be shown so you can paginate either way.